Bolofofopt/Projects/SoftwareDevelopment/SmartLocker/Readme.md

 The idea of this project consists in developing um device in the security and storage regime, it has several sensors and capable of communication with a database live data, for example if a sensor detects an unusual  behaviour, the Arduino communicaties with the Database and it transmits the data to a WebApp where the admins and users can check the status of their locker or door.
 The idea envolved to a locker network where an user consults a WebApp and chooses a locker that he pretends to use, the admins see every locker data on a Zabbix Dashboard and their logs and the users see the data of their locker on a WebApp.

 # Code
-First I imported the libraries and started some global variables
+First I imported the libraries and started global variables
 ```cpp
 #include <Adafruit_LiquidCrystal.h>
 #include <Servo.h>